Getting from Phuket or Krabi to Koh Phi Phi, Thailand in 2026

 The ferry from Rassada Pier to Koh Phi Phi takes about two hours and it’s important to book ahead of time, especially in the high season.
 You can book Phuket to Koh Phi Phi ferry tickets online, but I would recommend visiting a tourist kiosk and booking in-person.
 These options usually include hotel pick-up with your ferry ticket.

 Many tourists opt for the ferry from Phuket because it is cheaper than the speedboat.
 In my opinion, the speedboat is worth the extra money.
-With the hotel pick-up and waiting times at the pier, your journey could take up to 3 hours longer than the speedboat option…all to save yourself $5-10.
+With the hotel pick-up and waiting times at the pier, your journey could take up to three hours longer than the speedboat option…all to save yourself $5-10.

 Phuket to Koh Phi Phi by Speed Boat